dylanfisher/forest/README.md

 ### 🚧 Under Construction 🚧

 # 🌲 Forest
-Forest is a Rails 5 CMS that provides an opinionated starting point when creating new websites.
+Forest is a Rails 5 CMS that makes creating and managing websites easy.
-Much inspiration was drawn from Wordpress' dashboard.
-The Forest dashboard uses Bootstrap and very little additional CSS to create an easily customizable interface.
+It draws inspiration from Wordpress' dashboard and makes it easy to upload images, manage menus, create users with permissions, etc.

 ## Generating a new app
 rails new myapp --database=postgresql